 - Demonstrate awareness that the human quotient is the driving force behind organizational success.
 This is the stuff that leaders seek to build individual and collective performance.
 Such a move is necessary for companies seeking a return on investment from the cost of hiring the best talent!

 One of the most important functions of leaders is to articulate the vision and create opportunities for team members to thrive.
-In doing so, leaders understand the organization’s heartbeat and determine effective methods to influence employees to perform at optimum levels goal achievement.
+In doing so, leaders understand the organization’s heartbeat and determine effective methods to influence employees to perform at optimum levels of goal achievement.

 How Do Leaders Work Toward Goal Achievement?